BlackcurrantLabs/training/docs/index.md

 !!! note "How to use"

-    At Blackcurrant, we don't believe in spoon feeding.
+    At Blackcurrant, we don't believe in spoon-feeding.
 Lifelong learning will be a part of your life here.
-To suppliment this, this site is created to be a loose syllabus which points new joinees in the right direction.
+To supplement this, this site is created to be a loose syllabus that points freshers in the right direction.

     This Repository does not include any documentation itself, but only links to training resources.
-This guide will help you get acquainted with the tools and frameworks we use at Blackcurrant so you can join and be a productive memeber of the team right away.
+This guide will help you get acquainted with the tools and frameworks we use at Blackcurrant so you can join and be a productive member of the team right away.

 !!! info "Skip Sections"